-- 3. To adjust and test print quality, connect the printer cable to the STATIM and the STATprinter and turn the host unit power switch ON. - 4.
-Open the printer module and turn the printer power button ON. - 5.
+- 2. To adjust and test print quality, turn the unit power switch ON.
+Open the printer module and enable the printer by pressing the printer power button (item 18, Figure 2).
 Start and then quickly stop a cycle.
 Doing so causes an error message to be printed.
-While the error message is printing, adjust the pot (R21). - 6.
-If further adjustment is required, repeat steps 3 to 5. - 7.
+While the error message is printing, adjust the pot (R21). - 3.
+If further adjustment is required, repeat steps 1 and 2.
 Reinstall the cover.
+See section 6